thesciencewalrus/chaosmod/README.md

 To best assist you, please fill out the **entire template** when reporting bugs!

+## Advantages Over Other Chaos Mods

+Of course, there are no shortage of true [Minecraft chaos mods](https://www.curseforge.com/minecraft/mc-mods/entropy).
+Mine is a personal project and I'm not trying to directly compete.
+If you're comfortable running Fabric, Im_JC52's mod will likely work best.

+However, if you're looking to add the mod to another platform (such as vanilla, Forge, or a Bukkit-based server), or simply don't want to make everyone download the Fabric mod, my chaos mod is able to do so since it isn't a true mod, and therefore hooks directly into vanilla Minecraft mechanics.

 ### Donate
 If you'd like to support me, [you can do so by donating at this link](https://www.buymeacoffee.com/thesciwalrus).
 I'm currently a medical student surviving off of student loans, so donations are never expected but always greatly appreciated!